-14 Course Learning, Teaching and Assessment Strategy

-The Learning, Teaching and Assessment strategy on this programme, in line with the University's Learning and Teaching Principles, is driven by the following concerns:

-- To ensure that you graduate with in-depth Black Studies knowledge and a broad range of academic, personal, and professional skills - To encourage you to develop a passion for lifelong learning, a thirst for knowledge, and an attitude driven by high achievement and excellence - To encourage engaged and deep rather than passive and surface-level -learning - To facilitate you becoming independent learners engaged in a range of pre-, and post-, sessional tasks outside the classroom, such as reading, research, collaborative work, and practical experience - To provide formative learning activities to aid understanding, confidence building and provide valuable feedback opportunities to support continuous development - To develop forms of assessment that are positive learning and developmental experiences rather than simply a 'means to an end' - To provide a supportive environment for the transition to university-level study, and for transition from Level 4 through to Level 6 - To ensure that taught sessions have clear objectives and relate to module and programme-level outcomes along with summative assessments

-- To ensure that summative assessments are aligned with the programme and module learning outcomes as well as the learning and teaching experiences - To make sure you are aware of the ways in which teaching sessions and assessment link to the wider module and programme-level expectations and learning outcomes - To encourage you to maximise the opportunities, and the programme and university-level support, in relation to assessment feedback and continuous development - To give you the opportunity to provide modular and programme-level feedback to staff to improve student learning - To enable you to understand the discipline of sociology as not only theoretically informed but also evidence-based, relevant, professionally focused and applied - To explore, and challenge, a range of conceptions and misconceptions about social life generated through interactions with peers, professionals, literature, media, and personal experiences - To encourage you to critically reflect on how society as a whole is structured and organised, and on the social experiences of others as well as your own knowledge and social experiences - To ensure you acquire, and are aware of, the diverse transferable skills embedded in the programme curriculum (e.g., oral, and written communication, research and presentation skills, and professional skills) - To provide a broad and diverse range of teaching and assessment methods, including innovative use of the VLE - such as discussion fora, quizzes, blogs, wikis - to ensure not only that the above aims are met, but also to appeal to the various learning styles and teaching preferences of our students
+4 Course Learning, Teaching and Assessment Strategy The Learning, Teaching and Assessment strategy on this programme, in line with the University's Learning and Teaching Principles, is driven by the following concerns: • To ensure that you graduate with in-depth Black Studies knowledge and a broad range of academic, personal, and professional skills To encourage you to develop a passion for lifelong learning, a thirst for knowledge, and an attitude driven by high achievement and excellence • To encourage engaged and deep - rather than passive and surface-level -learning • To facilitate your becoming an independent learner engaged in a range of pre-, and post-, sessional tasks outside the classroom, such as reading, research, collaborative work, and practical experience To provide formative learning activities to aid understanding, confidence building and provide valuable feedback opportunities to support continuous development To develop forms of assessment that are positive learning and developmental experiences rather than simply a 'means to an end' To provide a supportive environment for the transition to university-level study, and for transition from level 4 through to level 6 To ensure that taught sessions have clear objectives and relate to module and programme-level outcomes along with summative assessments To ensure that summative assessments are aligned with the programme and module To ensure that summative assessments are aligned with the programme and module learning outcomes as well as the learning and teaching experiences • To make sure you are aware of the ways in which teaching sessions and assessment link to the wider module and programme-level expectations and learning outcomes • To encourage you to maximise the opportunities, and the programme and university-level support, in relation to assessment feedback and continuous development To give you the opportunity to provide modular and programme-level feedback to staff to improve student learning To enable you to understand the discipline of sociology as not only theoretically informed but also evidence-based, relevant, professionally focused and applied To explore, and challenge, a range of conceptions and misconceptions about social life generated through interactions with peers, professionals, literature, media and personal experiences To encourage you to critically reflect on how society as a whole is structured and organised, and also on the social experiences of others as well as your own knowledge and social experiences To ensure you acquire, and are aware of, the diverse transferable skills embedded in the programme curriculum, e.g. oral and written communication, research and presentation skills, and professional skills To provide a broad and diverse range of teaching and assessment methods, including innovative use of the VLE - such as discussion fora, quizzes, blogs, wikis - to ensure not only that the above aims are met, but also to appeal to various learning styles and teaching preferences Learning and Teaching Methods The course team employ a wide variety of learning and teaching methods to ensure that you are exposed to a broad range of learning styles and that you get the opportunity to learn in ways which play to your particular strengths and preferences.
+Past teaching experience - and educational research - suggests that different students prefer, and respond to, different teaching and learning styles, e.g., some prefer lectures and seminars, whilst others prefer workshops or student-led sessions, VLE etc.